 So I can decide if I believe in evolution.

 Yes, I know what’s wrong with that sentence.
-But I surprised myself by seeing it as…not too bad.
+But I surprised myself by seeing it as their explanation…not too bad.

 Now anybody rushing to the comment section with the word “gravity” on your fingertips can take a pill.
 As much as I cringe at the phrase “believe in evolution,” it is not the same as “believing in gravity,” and we should stop making that glib comparison.
 Although evolution is as solidly established a fact as gravity, it’s not half as obvious.
 It takes effort and education to see how thoroughly established a fact evolution is.
 To believe in gravity, all you need is a ladder and a six-pack.